jacamo-lang/jacamo-rest/demos/distributed-agents/readme.md

 [alice] hi 1 from karlos
 ```

-some messages are also printed in host1:
+some messages are also printed at host1:

 ```
 [karlos] hi 10 from alice
 [karlos] hi 8 from alice